 - Students with different L1s will find different elements of L2 pronunciation a challenge.
 Teachers should be aware of these and be prepared to respond accordingly.

-Building intelligibility in your classroom
+Building international intelligibility in your classroom

 In a 2020 blogpost on the topic, Pearson identified some interesting ways in which educators could help their students achieve intelligibility.

 - Recording students’ speech is a great way to get a clear picture of how they speak and how their pronunciation could be improved.
 Educational technology tools such as Sanako’s automatic pronunciation grading can also be used to provide automated and quick feedback for students’ pronunciation.